Do I need to take a Vitamin D supplement?

 - usually wear clothes that cover up most of your skin when outdoors

-If you have dark skin, for example, you have an African, African-Caribbean or south Asian background, you may also not get enough Vitamin D from sunlight.
+If you have dark skin, for example, you have an African, African-Caribbean or south Asian background, you may be at risk of Vitamin D deficiency from lack of sunlight.

 Vitamin D Dragonfly CBD Oil

 Dragonfly CBD has your Vitamin D requirements covered, with its new range to give your daily routine a little extra.
-Organically grown Cannabis Sativa L. is super distilled and combined with Vitamin D, to help you maintain normal muscle, bone and immune system function.
+Organically grown Cannabis Sativa L. is super distilled and combined with Vitamin D, to maintain muscle, bone and immune system function.

 Each recommended daily serving of 5-6 drops contains 12.5-15 milligrams of CBD and 12.5-15 micrograms of Vitamin D, in line with NHS recommendations.